Madagascar Plan: Plan abandoned

 With the failure to defeat the Royal Air Force in the Battle of Britain, the proposed invasion of the UK was postponed indefinitely on 17 September 1940.
 This meant the British merchant fleet would not be at Germany's disposal for use in evacuations, and planning for the Madagascar proposal stalled.
 In late August 1940, Rademacher entreated Ribbentrop to hold a meeting at his ministry to begin drawing up a panel of experts to consolidate the plan.
 Ribbentrop never responded.
 Likewise, Eichmann's memorandum languished with Heydrich, who never approved it.
 Establishment of ghettos in Warsaw and other cities in Poland resumed in August 1940.

 Further complicating matters, the RSHA had estimated it would take some four years to transport all the Jews to Africa's east coast, making it further impracticable.
 The plan was officially shelved within the Foreign Office in February 1942.
 British forces took the island from Vichy France in the Battle of Madagascar in November 1942 and control was transferred to the Free French.

 Britain's refusal to surrender, the failure to implement Operation Sealion, and Germany's lack of naval control made the Madagascar Plan unfeasible.
 With removal no longer viable, the Nazi regime turned to harsher internal measures, driven more by wartime realities than ideological ones.
-New opportunities in the East led Hitler to abandon the plan in favor of deportation to occupied territories.
+New opportunities in the East led Hitler to abandon the plan in favour of deportation to occupied territories.

 Once planning for Operation Barbarossa commenced, Hitler asked Himmler to draft a new plan for the elimination of the Jews of Europe, and Himmler passed along the task to Heydrich.
 His draft proposed the deportation of the Jews to the Soviet Union via Poland.
 The later Generalplan Ost (General Plan for the East), prepared by Professor Konrad Meyer and others, called for deporting the entire population of occupied Eastern Europe and the Soviet Union to Siberia, either for use as slave labour or to be murdered after the Soviet defeat.
 The plan hinged on the rapid defeat of the Soviet forces.

 Once it became apparent that the war against the Soviet Union would drag on much longer than expected, Heydrich revised his plans to concentrate on the Jewish population then under Nazi control.
-Since transporting masses of people into a combat zone would be impossible, Heydrich decided that the Jews would be killed in extermination camps set up in occupied areas of Poland.
+Since transporting masses of people into a combat zone would be impossible, Heydrich decided that the Jews would be killed in extermination camps set up in occupied areas of Poland – the Final Solution.
 Estimates of the total number of Jews murdered during the resulting Holocaust range from 5.5 to 6 million people.